-> Mark leads a team of investment professionals that advises entrepreneurs, high-net-worth individuals, family offices, endowments, and foundations.
-Mark has been in the financial services industry for over 27 years and has been recognized by Barron’s as one of the top 100 wealth advisers in the industry.
+Mark leads a team of investment professionals that advises entrepreneurs, high-net-worth individuals, family offices, endowments and foundations.
+He has nearly 30 years of experience in the financial services industry and has appeared on the list of Barron’s Top 100 Financial Advisors* seven consecutive times beginning in 1999.

-> David has more than 25 years of experience in growing early stage software companies through scaled execution to successful IPOs, turnarounds, and M&A outcomes.
+David has more than 25 years of experience in growing early stage software companies through scaled execution to successful IPOs, turnarounds, and M&A outcomes.
 Currently, David is COO of Litmus, and previously was the co-founder and CEO of Akiban Technologies, a next generation relational architecture company.

 Prior to Akiban, he led multiple companies as COO: at Nexaweb he led global growth to profitability; at IMLogic, he led the company’s triple-digit global expansion culminating in a successful sale to Symantec; at Exchange Applications he led the company through a multi-billion dollar IPO and at MRO Software he led international sales to a successful IPO.

 David graduated with honors from Bath University in England, and holds a Master of Engineering degree in Electrical and Electronic Engineering.